This article is part of a larger series on Hiring.

 - Evidence of the skills necessary to complete the project

 - Commitment to seeing through the end of a project

-For a list of more questions to consider, check out the top interview questions our HR experts recommend employers ask.
+For a list of more questions to consider, check out our top interview questions.

 Step 6: Select a Candidate & Make an Offer